2. Remuneration system

 The remuneration of the Board of Directors and the Agricultural Council is fixed remuneration.
 The remuneration of Group Management comprises a fixed and a variable component.
 Variable means: depending on success and performance in the previous financial year in connection with defined objectives (“bonus”).
 The variable remuneration of a member of Group Management should not exceed 50 % of fixed remuneration.
 No long-term variable component has been implemented.
 For further information on this topic see section 2.3 Remuneration of Group Management.

 According to Article 29b of the Articles of Association of Emmi AG, the company can issue equity securities, conversion or option rights, or other rights to equity securities to members of the Board of Directors, the Agricultural Council and Group Management as part of their remuneration.
 Emmi currently intentionally forgoes share or option plans or other share ownership programmes.
 This is intended to ensure that the remuneration system remains straightforward and transparent.

-The basic remuneration, social security contributions and expenses are components of the fixed remuneration according to the table in section 6 Remuneration for the year under review.
+The basic remuneration and social security contributions are components of the fixed remuneration according to the table in section 6 Remuneration for the year under review.
 The General Meeting approves this fixed remuneration as a maximum ceiling amount for the current financial year.